 Jen Coken: 14:43

 So it's you it's distinct for me because the work that I do with my clients is I take them on an embodied meditation to get back to the moment where impostor syndrome, what I call their originating incident.
 So I had to When I do a master class or a workshop four times a year with six women at the table, okay?
 And I'm currently on between session two and three, it's only three sessions.
-But it is a life altering for people.
+But it is life-altering for people.
 And I'm working with this woman.
 And what we got to know she was about eight or nine she was at and going through the meditation, I tell people just go with a memory that you have, don't try to make it mean anything, don't try to search for answers, because that's your mind your ego trying to search for that.
 And that's also your subconscious, we actually want to get to the level of your superconscious, that divine inspiration where you're connected to your intuition and, and who you truly are.
-So she gets this memory of being at her aunt's house, and her little cousin was giving away all these name brand clothes, and they didn't have a lot of money.
+So she gets this memory of being at her aunt's house, and her little cousin was giving away all these name-brand clothes, and they didn't have a lot of money.
 So everybody's picking through it.
 And she picks up a pair of white jeans.
 And her aunt says, Oh, honey, those will never fit you.
 You're too big.
 So she makes it a point to go into the bedroom.
 And she said I did everything I did the jeans wiggle, I took a hanger and put it in the thing like we used to do when there was no given our jeans back in the 70s and tried to get it up and she couldn't get on, get them on.
 And I said well, how did that make you feel?
 She said I was embarrassed.
 They said yes.
-And there's a way you're the brain doesn't want you to feel embarrassed.
-The brain doesn't want to experience those negative emotions, the brain smart, it's going to figure out how to solve the problem.
+And there's a way you're brain doesn't want you to feel embarrassed.
+The brain doesn't want to experience those negative emotions, the brain is smart, it's going to figure out how to solve the problem.
 So who did you become?
 So you never had to deal with embarrassment?
 Again, she goes, I got really determined and driven I was going to show them.
 I said exactly how does that work, super successful businesswoman.
 But let me tell you something, she's never satisfied with her results.
 Because it doesn't come from a place of choice and a place of power.
-And what was really beautiful is last week, she sent us a picture of her and a pair of white jeans, because for 40 years, she wouldn't put on white jeans.
+And what was really beautiful is last week, she sent us a picture of her and a pair of white jeans because, for 40 years, she wouldn't put on white jeans.
 And she went out and got a pair and she looked gorgeous.
 And that's what she was wearing.
 And now she has the opportunity and possibility of being successful and feeling that instead of trying to be as successful on top of being determined to avoid feeling embarrassed.
 So it's getting back to that acorn, that nugget of truth and of gold.
-And as far as I can tell, most people have three or five of these little nuggets that drive our whole lives then you have an upset nine year old drive in your life like you want that that person can't even reach the pedals.
+And as far as I can tell, most people have three or five of these little nuggets that drive our whole lives then you have an upset nine-year-old drive in your life like you want that that person can't even reach the pedals.
 You don't want that person behind the wheel of the car.

 Michael Kithcart: 17:18